wide-vsix/vsixpi/README.md

 # cloud-init-vsixpi
+Make your Raspberry Pi a vSIX access router with cloud-init.

 **NOTE:** This cloud-config is for Raspberry Pi - might work on other Ubuntu machines as well but not guaranteed.

 ## Specs of vSIX Pi
+vSIX Pi is a Raspberry Pi-based broadband router officially maintained by vSIX Project.
+It supports the following features as of August 11, 2021, making it easy for anyone to experience Internet access via vSIX - AS4690.

 - **Connect to vSIX directly through NGN** - no need to pay your ISP anymore
 - Use with wireless - your Pi becomes a Wi-Fi access point
 - Use with wired - support ethernet connection via tagged VLAN on the onboard NIC